orstavik/JoiEvents/docs/2_EventToEvent/2_NativeCascadeEvents/x_DefaultAction_Checkbox.md

 ## How *should* the EventCascade for checkboxes be?

-The problem with the EventCascade for the defaultAction of altering a checkbox' value, is the cart-before-the-horse timing of:
+The CheckboxCtrlZ problem is caused by a simple error of sequence in the EventCascade:
- 1. executing the task that alters the state and shadowDOM of the native `<input type="checkbox">` *before*
+ 1. the task that alters the state and shadowDOM of the checkbox is executed *before*
- 2. the dispatch of the `click` event, whose `.preventDefault()` method should block/control the state-altering task.
+ 2. the `click` event propagation, while the `click.preventDefault()` method is the designated controller of the state-altering task.

 There are two ways to fix this:
-1. move the state-altering task *after* the dispatch of the `click` event, and
+1. move the state-altering task *after* the dispatch of the `click` event, or
-2. move the control of the state-altering task *ahead in time* to the `preventDefault()` of the `mouseup` event.
+2. move the control of the state-altering task to the `.preventDefault()` of an *earlier* event, such as `mouseup`.

-The first alternative is better because:
-1. the `click` is the "intuitive" place from where to control the state-altering task of the changing a checkbox' value.
-The `mouseup` is lower level, developers would not expect `preventDefault()` on `mouseup` to block anything.
-2. To move the update of the state one position in the EventCascade (from immediately before the `click` event to immediately after) is a minimal alterations of existing structure.

-This would produce the following "corrected" EventCascade:
+Alternative 1 is better.
+In most other situations, the browser changes state *after* the `click` event has propagated.
+For example, the browser doesn't navigate to a new page *before*  the `click` on a link has propagated.
+Moving the state-altering task for checkboxes post `click` propagation thus would fit with other EventCascades that involve `click`.
+Furthermore, `click.preventDefault()` is an intuitive control for checkbox `click`s.
+It is the `click` action that alters the checkbox, not a `mouseup` for example.

+A "corrected" EventCascade for checkbox `click`s would therefore be:

+    mouseup => click => "state-change" => change

+where calling `click.preventDefault()` would essentially cancel the two ensuing tasks: the "state-change" task and the `change` event propagation task.

-![EventCascade for "corrected" checkbox preventDefault](sketches/native_checkbox_eventcascade.jpg) For input checkbox, the correct order should be Mouseup, click, alterShadowDom, (has)changed
+![EventCascade for "corrected" checkbox preventDefault](sketches/native_checkbox_eventcascade.jpg)

+## Demo: CheckboxChangeCorrected

 ```html
 <script>